AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/locating-views.md

 Note that the view locator class is included in the project source rather than being part of the _Avalonia UI_ framework itself.
 This is because using an implementation of the 'convention over configuration' paradigm is an architectural choice for the application developer.

-If you do not want to use the view locator (in a diffent app); then remove it from the project and the **App.axaml** file.
+If you do not want to use the view locator (in a different app); then remove it from the project and the **App.axaml** file.

 On the next page you will learn how to add revealed functionality and actions to the **OK** and **Cancel** buttons.